msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_1_display-and-graphics.md

 corners of the illuminated portion of the display.
 *   **dots per inch (dpi)**.
 The number of pixels encompassed by a linear horizontal or vertical span of 1”.
-Where dpi values are listed, both horizontal and vertical dpi must fall within the range.
+Where dpi values are listed, both horizontal and vertical dpi MUST fall within the range.
 *   **aspect ratio**.
 The ratio of the pixels of the longer dimension to the shorter dimension of the screen.
 For example, a display of 480x854 pixels would be 854/480 = 1.779, or roughly “16:9”.